-Following in the footsteps of Ethiopian and Algerian cuisine, here’s another culinary journey.
-Are you looking for the best places to eat a couscous or a fragrant tajine “just like over there” without leaving Paris?
+Following on from the tasty cuisine of Ethiopia and Algeria, here’s another culinary journey.
+Are you looking for the best places to eat a couscous or a fragrant tajine “as good as over there” without leaving Paris?
 Look no further!
 At Paris Secret, we’re sharing our favorite Moroccan restaurants with you today!
 Can you smell the spices, orange blossom and mint tea of the Orient?
 Follow us…

-Our favorite: the 404 restaurant in Paris and its crazy couscous!
+Our favorite: Restaurant 404 in Paris and its crazy couscous!

 Fancy a one-way ticket to Marrakesh?
-Direction rue des Gravilliers, in the 3rd arrondissement of Paris.
-In the heart of the Marais district, we step into a private mansion with a Casbah feel.
+Head for rue des Gravilliers, in Paris’s 3rd arrondissement.
+Right in the heart of the Marais district, you’ll find a private mansion with a Kasbah feel.
 In a setting straight out of the Thousand and One Nights, immersion is total.
 A subdued atmosphere, oriental carpets, beautiful Moroccan wrought-iron lanterns, warm colors… The ambiance transports us elsewhere.
-Here, you can sample traditional Moroccan cuisine. À la carte?
-Sunny salads, pastillas, Kefta kebabs or a homemade herb Méchoui.
+Here, you can sample traditional Moroccan cuisine.
+What’s on the menu?
+Sun-drenched salads, pastillas, Kefta kebabs or a homemade Méchoui with herbs.

-Le 404 also offers a wide range of tajines and couscous.
+Le 404 also offers a wide range of Tajines and couscous.
 Chicken tajine with pears, lamb mouse/apricot tajine, Berber lamb tajine, Berber couscous, 7-vegetable couscous, merguez, mechoui… The choice is endless.
 And the flavors are right there on the plate.
 To round off our oriental journey, we enjoy an orange salad with cinnamon and orange blossom, a Berber pancake with honey, a pastilla with dates or Gazelle horns… all washed down with fragrant mint tea.
-Coup de coeur!
+A real favorite!

 Restaurant 404 – 69 rue des Gravilliers, 75 003 Paris